-The plantation house, Roca Sao Joao, is a beautifully restored rural ecotourism venture based in the village of Sao Joao dos Angolares on Sao Tome’s east coast.
+The plantation house of Roca Sao Joao is a beautifully restored rural eco-tourism venture based in the village of Sao Joao dos Angolares on Sao Tome‘s east coast.

 Elegant and rustic, a few nights at Roca Sao Joao is a treat for history lovers, as the house carries with it a strong sense of times gone by.
-The 6 rooms are simply decorated and have high ceilings; there is no air conditioning but as the house sits above the village’s semi-humid zone, it gets the refreshing cooler winds.
-Rooms open out onto a verandah which runs all around the house, with seats inviting you to stop and observe the forest and bay from all angles.
-There are two lounges full of books, relaxing leather sofas and interesting abstract art.
+The 6 rooms are simply decorated and have high ceilings; instead of air conditioning the house benefits from refreshing cooling winds as it sits above the village’s semi-humid zone.
+Rooms open out onto a veranda which runs all around the house, with seats inviting you to stop and observe the forest and bay from all angles.
+There are two lounges full of books, with relaxing leather sofas and interesting abstract art.

-Meals are taken on the large covered veranda and, as the owner is a famous TV chef, they are an excellent fusion of traditional Santomean and contemporary cuisine.
-Lunch in particular is a real treat, with multiple exquisite courses prepared in the open kitchen, using ingredients fresh from the kitchen gardens.
-We include lunch at Roca Sao Joao as part of our popular East Coast guided tours and recommend self-drivers stop for lunch too.
+Meals are taken on the large covered veranda and, as the owner is a famous TV chef, they are an excellent fusion of traditional Santoméan and contemporary cuisine.
+Lunch in particular is a real treat, with multiple exquisite courses prepared in the open kitchen using ingredients fresh from the kitchen gardens.
+We include lunch at Roca Sao Joao as part of our popular East Coast guided tours and recommend self-drivers stop here for lunch too.

 Roca Sao Joao is on the east coast of Sao Tome in Sao Joao dos Angolares.